Cyfrin/solidity-by-example.github.io/src/pages/0.5/interface/index.md

 description: An example of interface in Solidity
 ---

-Interface define contraints so that any contract that implements this can communicate with another contract that require these contraints.
+You can interact with other contracts by declaring an `Interface`.

 Interface

 - cannot have any functions implemented
-- cannot inherit from other contracts and interfaces
+- cannot inherit from other interfaces
 - all declared functions must be external
 - cannot declare a constructor
 - cannot declare state variables